KeenanRileyFaulkner/react-with-spring-boot/README.md

 This app demonstrates how to write a spring data jpa repository with a single basic entity, access that entity from a frontend built with create-react-app, and package the full stack application into a single jar file.

-To repackage the jar with any new changes, run mvn clean install
+To repackage the jar with any new changes, run mvn clean install.